 The impact of social institutions and processes on behavior of the individual and of the individual upon groups.
 An analysis of the concepts and processes involved in the development of social goals and behaviors.
 Topics include attitude formation and change, public opinion, propaganda and group phenomena, leadership, tension aggression, conflict and methods of resolution.
-Prerequisite: PSYC 2003.
+Offered every fall semester.